EpicIbby101/EpicIbby101/README.md

 - 🔭 I’m currently working on **projects that use NextJS, TailwindCSS and various APIs to add to an ever-growing portfolio**

-- 🧠 I'm trying to further my understanding in: ReactJS, NextJS, AWS, NodeJS
+- 🧠 I'm trying to further my understanding in: JQuery, ReactJS, NextJS, AWS, NodeJS

 - 💻 You can check out my website here: **https://kevingrittner.com/**